sebastopolys/GinsengHtml/README.md

 Save the ``ginsenghtml.php`` file somewere in your PHP application.

 ### Usage:
-After installing, instantiate ``ginsenghtml`` class in the constructor of any other class:
+After installing, instantiate ``ginsenghtml`` class in the constructor of a class:
 ```
 <?php
 namespace MyNamespace;